aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

    1. `uplink_interfaces` specify which local interfaces connect to an upstream device.
    2. `mlag_interfaces` specify which local interfaces connect to an MLAG peer.
    3. `downlink_interfaces` specify which local interfaces connect to a downstream device.
-6. Relevant settings for the software agent on EOS, responsible for streaming telemetry back to CloudVision Portal.
+6. Relevant settings for the `TerminAttr` software agent on EOS, responsible for streaming telemetry back to CloudVision Portal.
 7. DNS Server specification.
 Used in this example primarily to resolve the IP address of the NTP server.
 8. NTP server settings.
 Correct and synchronized time on EOS is required for proper connectivity to CloudVision Portal.